sanjaykatla/Notes/database-engineering/11_database_engines/1_database_engine.md

   * Stored Procedures
 * Want to write a database?
 Don't start from scratch use database engine.
 * Sometimes referred as storage engine, embedded databse.
+* Some DBMS gives you flexibility to choose the engine like MySql and MariaDB
+*